Xiaoyang-Lu/Xiaoyang-Lu.github.io/_pages/about.md

 Updates
 ======
+- <span style="color: red;">**Dec 2025**: Our paper *I/O-Aware PIM Acceleration for Long-Sequence LLM Inference with Hybrid Sparse Attention* was accepted by IPDPS 2026!
+Congrats to all collaborators!</span>
 - <span style="color: red;">**Nov 2025**: Our paper *I/O Analysis is All You Need: An I/O Analysis for Long-Sequence Attention* was accepted by ASPLOS 2026!
 Congrats to all collaborators! *(Acceptance rate: 10.6%)*</span>
 - <span style="color: red;">**Nov 2025**: I serve as a ERC member for MLSys 2026.</span>
 - <span style="color: red;">**Nov 2025**: Our paper *Zion: A Comprehensive, Adaptive, and Lightweight Hardware Prefetcher* was accepted by DATE 2026!
 Congrats to all collaborators!</span>